Why Meet in Person?

 5. Preaching is a sacred moment.

-Our generation is used to John Piper sermons and Beth Moore videos and Ravi Zacharias clips.
+Our generation is used to John Piper sermons and Beth Moore videos.
 Phones and screens and apps are now our default medium.
 In just three months, we’ve even grown used to watching our own pastors and leaders teach God’s word through WiFi and glass.
 In this digital environment, we must remember that preaching is fundamentally a live, sacred moment (Acts 20:20, 27).
 Yes, it can be streamed and recorded and posted, benefiting both virtual attendees and future hearers.
 But for a local family of believers, God’s word is best communicated live as the Spirit empowers an appointed preacher and trusted shepherd to articulate God’s word personally in a moment pregnant with purpose and possibility.
 In these moments, pastors shepherd their own sheep, and sheep hear the voice of their shepherds.
 In these moments, we’re struck not only by the content of the message but also the gravity of the moment.
 When we hear God’s word taught in a congregation, we resonate not only with our risen Lord and his royal word, but with each other.
 A feast enjoyed together is better than food eaten alone.

 We’re human beings.
 We’re designed to see and hear and taste and touch and feel our way through the physical world God’s made.